worldofgeese/worldofgeese.github.io/pages/Bahamut.md

 public:: true

 - The Platinum Dragon and God of Justice, Bahamut stands as the epitome of righteousness and compassion.
 Revered by gold dragons and mortals alike, his followers embrace a doctrine of empathy and fairness.
 Detesting battle, Bahamut often seeks diplomatic resolutions, though his icy breath and disintegrating roar remind all that he is far from defenseless.
-The [[Forgotten Realms/Organizations/Church of Bahamut]] is the mortal body of his worship.
+The [[Organizations/Church of Bahamut]] is the mortal body of his worship.